Wimbledon: How to get tennis tickets in queue and register for 2026 ballot

 The 2025 Championships at Wimbledon are upon us as the All England Club opens its doors to the tennis world once again.

 Carlos Alcaraz is eyeing a third consecutive title in SW19, and is also looking to become the second player to win Roland Garros, Queen’s and Wimbledon in the same year.
-World No 1 Jannik Sinner and British No 1 Jack Draper are the other favourites in the men’s draw.
+World No 1 Jannik Sinner is the other favourites in the men’s draw.

 World No 1 Aryna Sabalenka is the favourite for the women’s title, with 2022 champion Elena Rybakina and French Open winner Coco Gauff also leading contenders.
 Czech player Barbora Krejcikova is the defending champion.